EnterpriseDB/tpa/docs/src/ansible-and-sudo.md

 * to perform a variety of other tasks (e.g., gathering cluster facts, performing switchover, setting up cluster nodes)

-TPAexec also needs to be able to use sudo.
+TPA also needs to be able to use sudo.
 You can make it ssh in as root directly by setting `ansible_user: root`, but it will still use sudo to execute tasks as other users (e.g., postgres).